-I was working so hard to make sure that the outside appearance is acceptable, but I was neglecting the inside.
+I work so hard to make sure that the outside appearance is acceptable, but I neglect the inside.

 My husband has a tattoo that says, “Esse Quam Videri” which means in Latin “to be rather than to appear.”
 He got it to remind himself that he wants to genuinely be the man of God he knows he should be, not just have the appearance of one.

-Taking a cue from him, I’m working on making sure that the person I present to the world around me is the real Melissa and not the perfect, fake one.
+Taking a cue from him, I want to make sure that the person I present to the world around me is the real Melissa and not the perfect, fake one.